 - 1.1 Internal Audit operates in accordance with the requirements of the 'Public Sector Internal Audit Standards (PSIAS)'.
-The Standards are designed to ensure that common practices are followed across all public sector bodies. - 1.2 One requirement of the PSIAS is the preparation of an 'Internal Audit Charter' which must be approved by the Audit and Scrutiny Committee. - 1.3 The existing Internal Audit Charter was approved by the former Audit Committee in February 2016; this has been reviewed and a revised Charter is attached at Appendix 1 for approval.
+The Standards are designed to ensure that common practices are followed across all public sector bodies. - 1.2 One requirement of the PSIAS is the preparation of an 'Internal Audit Charter' which must be approved by the Audit and Scrutiny Committee. - 1.3 The existing Internal Audit Charter was approved by the Committee in January 2018.
+It was previously agreed that the Charter would be reviewed on a biennial basis; this has been done and a revised Charter is attached at Appendix 1 for approval.